The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 ## Response 4

-This is beneficial because inheritance follows the Don't Repeat Yourself Principle (DRY), which allows code to be reused instead of redeclared and shows inheritance through the usage of the extends keyword in its declaration, which allows the subclasses of Cats, Dogs, and Birds to use all the properties and methods of Digital Pets.
+This is beneficial because inheritance follows the Don't Repeat Yourself Principle (DRY), which allows code to be reused instead of redeclared and shows inheritance through the usage of the extends keyword in its declaration, which allows the subclasses of `Cats`, `Dogs`, and `Birds` to use all the properties and methods of `Digital Pets`.